Welcome to our Residential Page, we hope you find it beneficial!

 Step 2: Detailed drawings and specifications.

 The intention is to clearly outline exactly what you want and how you want it.
 To do that you need to be informed; this means research.
 Then, details, details, details.
 Many of the problems experienced during construction are due to lack of sufficient forethought and detailed planning.
 It is important to be as detailed and thorough and thoughtful as possible in this phase.
 Visualize the space, visit and tour other homes, research, make hand-sketches, make mock-ups.
+If possible, it is best-practice to obtain construction-input during the design phase to help optimize the design – we would be happy to help connect you with designers and to help provide advice and suggestions during design.

 Step 3: Approach multiple builders to provide proposals for constructing your home.